mustachedk/beacon-bacon-ios-demo/README.md

 [[BBDataManager sharedInstance] requestFindASubject:requestDict withCompletion:^(BBFoundSubject *result, NSError *error) {
    if (error == nil) {
        if (result != nil && [result isSubjectFound]) {
-           // Material is found for way finding result.subject_name     = @"NAME_TO_DISPLAY";
+           // Subject is found for wayfinding
+           result.subject_name     = @"NAME_TO_DISPLAY";
            result.subject_subtitle = @"SUBTITLE_TO_DISPLAY";
            result.subject_image    = [UIImage imageNamed:@"menu-library-map-icon"]; // Or any other icon you want it to display, eg. a book/video/tape etc.

            // 1.
-Store the BBFoundSubject 'result' for when you need to 'Initiale map with wayfinding'
+Store the BBFoundSubject 'result' for when you need to 'Initiate map with wayfinding'
            // 2.
 Optional: display/enable a button for wayfinding
        } else {
-           // No material found for way finding
+           // No subject found for way finding
        }
    } else {
        // An error occurred